AlphaGenes/AlphaPeel/docs/source/contribute.rst

 For more information, see `pre-commit Documentation <https://pre-commit.com/#quick-start>`_.

+Then commit your changes to your local clone repository.
+Adding ``AlphaGenes/AlphaPeel#GitHubIssueNumber`` in the commit message will link the commit with the issue page.

-To commit your changes, run the following commands in your terminal:
+Run the following commands in your terminal:

 .. code-block:: bash